TriBITSPub/TriBITS/tribits/core/package_arch/TribitsSystemDataStructures.rst

   ``${PACKAGE_NAME}_FULL_ENABLED_DEP_PACKAGES``

-    Lists out, in order, all of the enabled upstream SE packages that the given package depends on and support that package is enabled in the given package.
+    Lists out, in order, all of the enabled upstream packages that the given package depends on and support that package is enabled in the given package.
 This is only computed if
     ${PROJECT_NAME}_GENERATE_EXPORT_FILE_DEPENDENCIES=ON.
 This is needed to